koij0/Humorography/README.md

 This was a project for McBride Honor's class: where we explore history in the lense of Humor.

+OUTCOME: Applying Technical Skills (such as Python) to create a Creative

 # NOTES

 For my Humorography, I wanted to create a game that demonstrated my relationship with Humor.
 For me it’s a “give-and-take”: the more laughter a person “gives” towards my Humor, the more they can “take” (or receive).
 My Humor depends on response and builds by positive feedback.
 My Humor, in a way, is also a game or a program for me to play and decode.